Wall St climbs as investors hold out for recovery; Nasdaq at 3-month high

 Gains were broad-based with the cyclical sectors including industrials .SPLRCI, energy .SPNY and materials .SPLRCM posting their biggest percentage gains on hopes of a pick-up in demand.

-S&P 1500 airlines index gained about 4.5% as Delta Air Lines Inc DAL.N chief executive officer said he was confident travel will return in the next 12 to 18 months.
+S&P 1500 airlines index .SPCOMAIR gained about 4.1% as Delta Air Lines Inc DAL.N Chief Executive Officer said he was confident travel will return in the next 12 to 18 months.

-Advancing issues outnumbered decliners by a 7.11-to-1 ratio on the NYSE and by a 4.45-to-1 ratio on the Nasdaq.
+Advancing issues outnumbered decliners by a 5.50-to-1 ratio on the NYSE and by a 4.85-to-1 ratio on the Nasdaq.

-The S&P index recorded 11 new 52-week highs and no new lows, while the Nasdaq recorded 49 new highs and six new lows.
+The S&P index recorded 13 new 52-week highs and no new lows, while the Nasdaq recorded 62 new highs and seven new lows.

 (Reporting by Ambar Warrick and Medha Singh in Bengaluru; Editing by Saumyadeb Chakrabarty and Arun Koyyur)